Slightly Mad Studios

 Project CARS - Old Vs New Car Pack Review

 Project CARS - Old Vs New Car Pack is an app designed by Slightly Mad Studios.
 Project CARS - Old Vs New Car Pack was first published on .
-Project CARS - Old Vs New Car Pack is available for Steam, Other.
+The app is currently available on the following platforms: Steam, Other.

 About This ContentFeaturing three retro machines and their modern-day counterparts, the Old Vs New Car Pack showcases the lineage of three major manufacturers - Ford, BMW, and Ruf.